 571 Projects is pleased to announce Storylines: Works on Paper by Sally Gil and Jimmie James.
 This exhibition sets up a dialogue between Gil's intricate, colorful collages and James' contemplative acrylic and graphite works on watercolor paper.
 Intrinsically poetic and intuitive storytellers, each artist creates non-linear narratives in this selection of small scale works on paper.
 James' simplification of form and restrained composition leans toward abstraction, while Gil's complex works are anchored in our concrete world of things and places.
-The exhibition will be on view from March 28 - May 24, 2019 at 571 Projects, 56 Park Street, Stowe, Vermont.
-The opening will be held at 571 Projects on March 28, 5-7pm.
-Sally Gil will be in attendance and will give an artist talk, while Jimmie James will give his artist talk live from Berlin, Germany, via Skype.
+The exhibition will be on view through August 30, 2019 at 571 Projects, 56 Park Street, Stowe, Vermont.

 Through their dedication to an intuitive art making practice, both Gil and James seek to reveal truths.
 Gil's work references landscapes that are built with collaged elements and paint.
 Playful compositional strategies belie the work's structural integrity.
 Seen from afar, there is a sense of the cosmos, the Big Bang, star dust.
 Up close, thoughtfully juxtaposed elements engage us with detail and intimacy.
 Choosing to paint over, embellish, or riff off of these pieces, she fully appropriates and transforms the found imagery.
 Employing happenstance in pursuit of authenticity, at the heart of her art making lies trust in the process and the materials at hand.
 In Tall Mumm, (2017, collage, acrylic and casein on paper, 12 x 7 inches) flowers become comet-like, soaring into outer space, light radiates from stars, connecting and intersecting, and a cornucopia of fruits and blossoms creates sumptuous surface texture.
 Of the Past Too/ Prospect (2017, collage, acrylic and casein on paper, 10.25 x 15.75 inches) presents a surreal landscape of shifting scale: tiny ice fishers in the lower left corner are dwarfed by jewel-like patterning of leaves, fruit and blossoms.